DeepBhupatkar/Final-WebRTC/README.md

     .package(url: "https://github.com/stasel/WebRTC.git", .upToNextMajor("126.0.0"))
           ]
     ```
+3. Navigate to the TaskWebRTC-main folder.
+In TaskWebRTC-main, open the folder called WebRTCAVAPP.
+In that folder, run WebRTCAVAPP.xcodeproj to launch the app in xcode.

+4. Navigate to the Swift folder available in Final-WebRTC.
+In the Swift folder, run SignalingServer.xcodeproj.

+  ## Run instructions

+  1. Run the app on two devices with the signaling server running.
+  2. Make sure both of the devices are connected to the signaling server it shows the Co.
+  3. On the first device, click on 'Send Request For Join Over Call' - this will generate a local offer SDP and send it to the other client using the signaling server.
+  4. Wait until the second device receives the request from the first device.
+  5. Click on 'Accept Request To Join Over Call' on the second device.
+  6. when the answer arrives to the first device, both of the devices should be now connected to each other using webRTC and Status Will be Connected, try to talk or
+    click on the 'join video' button to start capturing video.
+  7. To restart the process, kill both apps and repeat steps 1-6.

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-1. Fork the Project
+1. Fork the repository.
-2. Create your Feature Branch (\`git checkout -b feature/AmazingFeature\`)
+2. Create a new branch (git checkout -b feature-branch).
-3. Commit your Changes (\`git commit -m 'Add some AmazingFeature'\`)
+3. Make your changes and commit them (git commit -m 'Add new feature').
-4. Push to the Branch (\`git push origin feature/AmazingFeature\`)
+4. Push to the branch (git push origin feature-branch).
-5. Open a Pull Request
+5. Create a pull request.

 *Thank You For Checking out the WebRTC iOS Application*